Logan Nonfiction Program

-Our Nonfiction program supports this belief by advancing deeply reported, longform nonfiction about the most pressing issues of the day and then helping to disseminate it on a variety of media platforms to the widest possible audience.
+Our Logan Nonfiction Program supports this belief by advancing deeply reported, longform nonfiction about the most pressing issues of the day and helping to disseminate it on a variety of media platforms to the widest possible audience.

 Faced with shrinking advertising revenues and audiences, many magazines, newspapers, broadcasters and book publishers have reduced in-depth projects.
 Further, massive technological changes in the media industry have transformed the marketplace.
-The Carey Institute Nonfiction Residency seeks to address the public’s need for longform nonfiction to inform the policy debate essential to democracy.
+The Logan Nonfiction Program seeks to address the public’s need for longform nonfiction to inform the policy debate essential to democracy.